Skip to main content

 D) Lack of Accountability

-Lack of accountability arises when it is unclear who is responsible for AI system outcomes.
+Lack of accountability arises when it is unclear who is responsible for the outcomes of an AI system.
 Establishing clear governance structures and accountability frameworks is essential to address this risk.
-Defining roles and responsibilities ensures that issues can be promptly addressed and resolved.
+Defining roles and responsibilities helps ensure issues can be addressed and resolved promptly.

 4) Ethical and Legal Risks

-Ethical and legal risks involve AI systems’ broader societal and regulatory implications.
-These risks include ensuring compliance with laws, avoiding biases, and maintaining transparency and fairness in AI decision-making processes.
+Ethical and legal risks arise from the broader societal and regulatory implications of AI systems.
+These risks include ensuring compliance with laws, avoiding biases, and maintaining transparency and fairness in AI decision making processes.
 Properly managing these risks is crucial for maintaining public trust and adhering to legal standards.

 A) Lack of Transparency